 Community Fund

-Prescot Town Council is able to provide Small Grant Funding of up to £500 for local community projects.
+Prescot Town Council is able to provide Grant Funding of up to £500 to support local community projects.

 Who can apply?

-Section 137 is open to any community, voluntary, charitable or non-profit making organisation based in Prescot or predominantly serving the Prescot community.
+The Community Fund is open to any community, voluntary, charitable or non-profit making organisation based in Prescot 0r which is located outside of the town’s boundary yet predominantly serves the Prescot community.
 Organisations must be:

 - Properly Constituted

-- Have a bank account with at least two signatories
+- Have a bank account in the organisation’s name with a requirement for at least two signatories to withdraw funds

 - Provide a benefit to residents of Prescot